iesahin/xvc/book/src/ref/xvc-file-list.md

 with alternative paths, they are detected as `F`.

 Symbolic links are typically reported as `SS` in the first letters.
-It means they are symbolic links on the file system and their cache type is also symbolic links.
+It means they are symbolic links on the file system and their recheck method is also symbolic links.

 ```console